JEdwardsK/sei-project-three/README.md

   { timestamps: true }
 )
 ```

-### Design
-### Added Functionality Attempts
+After testing the routes in Insomnia, I [documented]('./API-documentation') the requests for the front end team
 ### Known Errors
-- images do not upload correctly depending on file size, works for some users.
+- Images do not upload correctly depending on file size, a message needs to display to user to wait for image to appear before continuing
+- Can create pubs, however cannot view them on pub show page
 ### Future Improvements

 There are a number of possible improvements or added features to be potentially looked at in the future.